 How you present content can be critical in building a relationship with your viewer.

-Step 4: Plan the outreach hook while writing the content
+Step 5: Plan the outreach hook while planning the content

 What will your pitch consist of?
 How will it manage to trigger interest?
 Is there anything newsworthy or linkworthy in the content you’ll be sharing with media outlets?